Time management strategies

 5:30 PM—You wonder where the day went.
 You were busy, but were you productive?
 The important work still looms over you, and now you’re exhausted.
 Sound familiar?

 The solution lies in intentional time management strategies—systems that help you structure your day, prioritize effectively, and make the best use of your energy.
-Instead of reacting to tasks as they come, you’ll take control of your schedule and focus on what truly matters.

 By the end of this article, you’ll have a clear action plan to stop feeling overwhelmed and start using your time with purpose.
 Let’s begin.